Buddhadeb Bhattacharjee: Chief Minister of West Bengal (2001–2011)

-On 6 November 2000, he was elevated to the position of Chief Minister after Basu's resignation.
+On 6 November 2000, he was elevated to the position of Chief Minister after the resignation of Basu.
 In 2002, he was elected to the politburo of CPI(M).

 Bhattacharjee was elected Chief Minister of West Bengal and was sworn in in a solemn ceremony at Raj Bhawan.
 As Chief Minister, he led the CPI(M)-led Left Front to two successive election victories in 2001 and 2006.
 In 2001, the Left Front secured 199 out of 294 assembly seats and in 2006, it improved the tally to 235 out of 294 seats.

-Bhattacharjee's tenure saw major incidents of violence perpetrated by the cadres of the ruling CPI(M) like the Chhoto Angaria massacre, the Netai killings and the Dhantala case.
+The tenure of Bhattacharjee saw major incidents of violence perpetrated by the cadres of the ruling CPI(M) like the Chhoto Angaria massacre, the Netai killings and the Dhantala case.
 There was also an escalation of Maoist attacks in the state, the most notable being the attack on a police camp at Silda, violence in Lalgarh and the Jnaneswari Express train derailment.
 Bhattacharya himself survived an assassination attempt by Maoists in 2008.
+Bhattacharya's government was also criticised for giving in to the demands of extremist elements among the Muslim society to expel the exiled Bangladeshi author Taslima Nasreen out of the state in 2007.

-Bhattacharjee started an industrialization drive in West Bengal to bring in more investment and jobs in the states.
+Bhattacharjee started an industrialisation drive in West Bengal to bring in more investment and jobs in the states.
 Under his government, West Bengal saw investments in the IT and services sector.
+Bhattacharjee described himself as a "communist compromising with capitalism" for promoting industrialisation in the state, though his efforts did not succeed to the extent he had expected due to ensuing controversies.

 Notable among the invited projects was that of the production of the world's cheapest car, the Tata Nano, in Singur, a small town near Kolkata.
 Other notable proposals included the country's largest integrated steel plant in Salboni by the Jindal group.
 Another notable proposed project was a chemical hub at Nayachar, after it had faced resistance from farmers in Nandigram.

 However, his plans were perceived negatively, and his party, along with its front partners, suffered heavy losses in the 2009 Indian general election.
 In the 2011 state assembly election, he was defeated at Jadavpur by the former Chief Secretary of his own government, and the Trinamool congress candidate Manish Gupta by 16,684 votes.
 He became the second West Bengal Chief Minister to lose an election from his own constituency, after Prafulla Chandra Sen in 1967.
 The Left Front saw a drubbing, securing just 62 seats out of 294.
 He resigned as Chief Minister on 13 May 2011.